jamsocket/jamsocket-nextjs-tutorial/README.md

 * an account name - that's the account name you created when you signed up for Jamsocket (which you can find on [the Settings page](https://app.jamsocket.com/settings) in case you forgot)
 * a service name - that's the name of the service we just created - `whiteboard-demo`
-* an api token - we can leave this blank for now as the dev CLI we'll use will take care of authentication while we're development.
+* an api token - we can leave this blank for now as the Jamsocket dev CLI will take care of authentication while we're development.
 When it's time to go to production, we can get an API token from [the Settings page](https://app.jamsocket.com/settings).

 And it returns a `spawnBackend()` function that we'll use to, well, spawn a backend.
 It takes a single, optional `spawnOptions` argument.
 These `spawnOptions` are just camel-cased versions of the options accepted by the HTTP spawn API.
 (Our docs have more information about [spawn options for the HTTP API](https://docs.jamsocket.com/api-docs/#spawn-a-service).)
 For now, we will only use one of those spawn options: `lock`.
 You can learn more about spawning with locks [here](/locking-a-backend-to-a-resource), but for now it suffices to say that we'll just use a document name.
 And for this demo, we'll just have one document that everybody edits called `whiteboard-demo/default`.